Storage & Cooking

 - Compost all food scraps or put them in a brown bin.

-- Enjoy leftovers the following day!
+- Refrigerate leftovers and enjoy them the following day!

 Photo by @danielcgold via Unsplash